-Modified Timetables
+Reduced Timetables

-The Headteacher (or Deputy Headteacher in the Headteacher's absence) must approve the use of any modified timetable which should be supported by our EWO (Educational Welfare Officer).
+The Headteacher (or Deputy Headteacher in the Headteacher's absence) must approve the use of any reduced timetable which should be supported by our EWO (Educational Welfare Officer).
 In cases of students with special educational needs, our SENDCo will play a lead role, in conjunction with the above staff.
-The decision-making process will be linked specifically to the individual case.
-All students on roll at the school who are subject to a modified timetable will be made known to the EWO (Educational Welfare Officer) and local authority.
+The decisionmaking process will be linked specifically to the individual case.
+All students on roll at the school who are subject to a reduced timetable will be made known to the EWO (Educational Welfare Officer) and local authority.